Mindfulness for Skeptics

 It is not about clearing your mind.
 Your mind will not clear.
 That is not how minds work.
 Expecting your brain to stop producing thoughts is like expecting your heart to stop beating.
 The goal is not silence.
 The goal is noticing.

 It is not about being calm, either.
 Sometimes you pay attention to what is happening and what is happening is that you are furious, or anxious, or bored out of your skull.
 Mindfulness does not require you to feel any particular way.
 It just asks you to notice what you are actually feeling instead of running on autopilot.
+If you want the counterpoint to most of what you have seen, the most common misconceptions about mindfulness and breathwork is a useful follow-up.

 And it is definitely not about being spiritual.
 You can practise mindfulness without any spiritual framework at all.
 It is a cognitive skill.
 You are training your attention the same way you would train any other capacity, through repetition and practice.
 The neuroscience on this is solid.
 Regular mindfulness practice changes how your brain handles stress, attention, and emotional regulation.
 Not because of magic.
 Because of neuroplasticity.